fusionlanguage/fut/ci.md

 Most of the time you will use the 32-bit integer type `int`.
 For larger numbers, use the 64-bit `long`.
-However, JavaScript doesn't support 64-bit integers, so operations on `long` are subject to precision loss when using JavaScript.
+However, JavaScript doesn't support 64-bit integers, but only 64-bit floating-point numbers, so operations on `long` are subject to precision loss when using JavaScript.

-These two types should be sufficient for scalar variables.
+`int` and `long` are often sufficient for scalar variables.
 For arrays, you want to conserve the storage space and use smaller types where possible.
 Not only reduces it memory footprint, but it is cache-friendly at the same time, which is essential for good performance.